orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   // TODO: Already the case?: -> Select needs to be more intelligent: both initials/terminals as vertex selected.
 "Entire subgraphs"
 }

-export enum RemoveStrategy {
-  /**
-   * Preserves structure around the removed selection.
-   * This is akin to removing elements from an array.
-   */
-  PRESERVE_STRUCTURE = "PRESERVE_STRUCTURE",
-  /**
-   * Removes all connectivity around the selection.
-   * This is akin to removing a vertex and all incoming/outgoing edges.
-   *
-   *   // TODO, Should only sever connections which are NOT in the selection. ?
-   */
-  SEVER_CONNECTIVITY = "SEVER_CONNECTIVITY"
-}

 export enum PushStrategy {
   /**